LucaPanz97/Statistical_Inference_Project/README.md

 # Goal

-This project aims to analyze the calorie content of items on the McDonald's menu.
+The goal of this project is to analyze the calorie content of items on the McDonald's menu.

-To achieve this objective, we have developed three distinct statistical models:
+We develop three distinct statistical models:
-1. Linear Regression Model: this model was created to understand how calories in McDonald's products relate to various correlated variables.
+1. Linear Regression Model: this model aims to understand how calories in McDonald's products relate to various correlated variables.
 It enables us to identify the factors that significantly influence the calorie content of products.
-2. ANOVA Model: through analysis of variance, we have examined whether product categorization affects calorie intake.
+2. ANOVA Model: through analysis of variance, we examine whether product categorization affects calorie intake.
 This allows us to assess whether significant differences exist among product categories.
-3. Logistic Regression Model: this model was developed to determine the probability that products with a specific calorie amount belong to the class of products with the highest calorie intake.
+3. Logistic Regression Model: this model is developed to determine the probability that products with a specific calorie amount belong to the class of products with the highest calorie intake.
 It helps us identify high-calorie products.

 # Authors